 I use the same stitch length that I use for piecing – between 2.0 and 2.2 for most of these methods.

-I hope this post and the accompanying video has helped you find a fun technique to try for your next quilt project.
+I hope this post and the accompanying video have helped you find a fun technique to try for your next quilt project.

-Which one is your favourite?
+Which one is your favorite?
 Have I left any out?

 Do let me know in the comments if you have a fab method that I haven’t tried yet!